jutge-org/jutge-components/README.md

 ## Markdown

-The `Markdown` component is a component that display a string formatted in Markdown.
+The `Markdown` component is a component that displays a string formatted in Markdown.
+It uses GitHub's flavoured Markdown and provides sanitazes the input.

 Dependencies: `marked`, `dompurify` and `@tailwindcss/typography` packages.

 Configuration: `@tailwindcss/typography` requires some configuration.

+# Spinners

+## SimpleSpinner

+The `SimpleSpinner` component is a simple and small rotating spinner that can be used to indicate loading state inline.
+It uses the `lucide-react` package for the spinner icon.
+It is shown after some delay so that most times it is not ever seen.

+Dependencies: `lucice-react`.